 A Caesarean scar doesn't need to be an unsightly reminder of your introduction to motherhood.
 It can be a flat, feint white mark through which the miracle of your baby's life begun.

 "I have always taken a keen interest in my health, well being and appearance.
 I would say I am an active consumer and participant in the beauty industry, always seeking the next best eye cream or the latest dermal procedure to try.
-So what my body looked like after my caesarean, was hugely important to me."
+So it occurred to us what a women’s body’s recovered and looked like after indeed their caesarean delivery, was hugely important to address given the void there currently is for this kind of surgery."

 In total contrast to my birth plan, my first born arrived following a very lengthy labour and eventually an emergency caesarean.
 I can specifically recall when leaving the hospital being told to 'make sure you get lots of rest..... the more rest you can get the better your body will heal.' .........As we all know this is not something that new mothers have the luxury of.
 Far from it, if truth be told.
 The first months after the birth are a tiring whirlwind of laughter, tears, and most poignantly...sleep deprivation.
 Time afforded to your own recovery as a mother is scarce.